 G. Thomas Budd, MD

-Co-Director, Cardio-Oncology Center, Solid Tumor Oncology (Breast and Sacromas)
+Co-Director, Cardio-Oncology Center, Solid Tumor Oncology (Breast and Sarcomas)

 Sydell and Arnold Miller Family Heart & Vascular Institute: Cardiovascular Medicine

-- Juan Carlos Plana, MD - Co-Director, Cardio-Oncology Center
+- Patrick Collier, MD - Co-Director, Cardio-Oncology Center, Cardiovascular Imaging

 - Brian Griffin, MD - Cardiovascular Imaging

-- Balaji Tamarappoo, MD, PhD - Cardiovascular Imaging
+- Balaji Tamarappoo, MD, PhD - Co-Director, Cardio-Oncology Center, Cardiovascular Imaging

-- Guilherme Oliveira, MD - Heart Failure and Transplantation
+- Karen James, MD - Heart Failure and Transplantation

 - W.H.
 Wilson Tang, MD - Heart Failure and Transplantation